-4. Protect the girls from UV rays
+4. Protect them from UV rays

 Sunburns are never any fun, no matter what part of your body they’re affecting.
 The good news is that most burns fade within a few days.
 The bad news is that if that burn happened to be on the undersides of your breasts, you’re more likely to have droopy boobs down the line.